-Place the sunflower seeds in a blender or food processor and pulse the seeds until you end up with a flour like texture.
+- Place the sunflower seeds in a blender or food processor and blend the seeds on high until you end up with a flour like texture.
 You may need to stop every so often to scape the sides of the blender/processor down.

-Allow the cookies to cool on the sheet for at least 10 minutes before carefully removing and placing on a cooling rack.
+- Allow the cookies to cool on the sheet for about 5-10 minutes then carefully transfer to a wire cooling rack to cool completely.

-Store these cookies at room temperature in an airtight container for up to 4 days.
+- Store cookies at room temperature in an airtight container for up to 4 days and enjoy!

+- What makes these green inside?
 Sunflower seeds contain chlorophyll (the chemical in plants that makes them green).
 When mixed with baking soda, heated, and cooled the acid reacts and turns green.
-You may notice a few green specks here and there just after baking, but the longer these cookies sat on the counter the more green they got.
-By day three the cookies looked completely normal on the outside but were a bright green/blue on the inside.
-They're still perfectly safe to eat - just might be a little confusing if you're not expecting it.
+You may notice a few green specks here and there just after baking, but the green color will intensify over time.

 Serving Size:cookie Calories: 182Saturated Fat: 6gSodium: 144mgCarbohydrates: 13gFiber: 2gSugar: 7gProtein: 3g

 More Gluten Free Chocolate Chip Cookie Recipes

 Gluten Free Chocolate Chip Cookies (a classic cookie good any time)

 Almond Flour Chocolate Chip Cookies (next level, grain free goodness – my most popular recipe)